"The Trail of Life in the Middle Years"

 Upon his return, Jones received a teaching post at Providence Friends School.
-There he met George Barton (Haverford 1882), who became his close friend.
-He remained at Providence from 1887-89.
+There he met George Barton (Haverford College class of 1882), who became his close friend.
+He remained at Providence from 1887 to 1889.

 In 1888, Rufus Jones married Sarah Coutant.
 In that year, he wrote the biography of his uncle and aunt, Eli and Sybil Jones.

-From 1889-1893, Jones served as principal at Oak Grove Seminary.
-In 1890, he was recorded a minister at South China, ME Monthly Meeting and Vassalboro Quarterly Meeting.
+From 1889 to 1893, Jones served as principal at Oak Grove Seminary.
+In 1890, he was recorded a minister at South China, Maine, Monthly Meeting and Vassalboro Quarterly Meeting.

 Lowell Coutant Jones was born in 1892.

-In 1893, Rufus Jones simultaneously was made editor of Friends Review and began his 41-year teaching career in philosophy at Haverford College.
+In 1893, Rufus Jones simultaneously was made editor of Friends Review and began his 41 year teaching career in philosophy at Haverford College.
 At the magazine, he set forth his ideas of salvation as a transformation of life rather than theological transaction.
-He had a tolerant attitude toward all the current Quaker factions and emphasized a thinking ministry.
+He had a tolerant attitude toward all of the current Quaker factions and emphasized a thinking ministry.

-In 1898, he became a trustee of Bryn Mawr College upon the death of James Carey Thomas and was also elected to Haverford's ΦBK.
+In 1898, Jones became a trustee of Bryn Mawr College upon the death of James Carey Thomas, and was also elected to Haverford's Phi Beta Kappa.

 In this period, summer schools on Quakerism were established.
-This was the result of the Manchester Conference in 1895 which demanded of Friends that they become involved in the work of the world with greater knowledge of their own heritage and analysis of the Bible through scientific eyes and to deal with social questions and social needs.
-It may be said that the long range result of this same conference was the AFSC.
+This was the result of the Manchester Conference in 1895, which demanded that Friends become involved in the work of the world with greater knowledge of their own heritage and analysis of the Bible through scientific eyes and to deal with social questions and social needs.
+It may be said that the long range result of this same conference was the American Friends Service Committee.

 Rufus Jones became engaged to Ellen Wood; Wood died in 1900 of typhoid fever.
 Jones published A Dynamic Faith in which he explored “religious mysticism [as] an attempt to realize the presence of God in the soul.”

-In 1900-1901, he attended Harvard to study under Josiah Royce, George Palmer and George Santayana and had hoped to study under William James though the latter was not there in this period.
+In 1900-1901, he attended Harvard University to study under Josiah Royce, George Palmer and George Santayana (he had hoped to study under William James though the latter was not there in this period).